cezheng/Fuzi/README.md

 let xml = "..."
 do {
-  // if encoding is omitted, it defaults to NSUTF8StringEncoding let doc = try XMLDocument(string: html, encoding: NSUTF8StringEncoding) if let root = document.root {
+  // if encoding is omitted, it defaults to NSUTF8StringEncoding let document = try XMLDocument(string: html, encoding: NSUTF8StringEncoding) if let root = document.root {
     print(root.tag)